crossbario/autobahn-js/doc/index.rst

 * easy to use Promise-based API
 * pluggable promises/deferreds: use `when.js <https://github.com/cujojs/when>`_  (built-in), `jQuery <http://api.jquery.com/category/deferred-object/>`_ , `Dojo <http://dojotoolkit.org/reference-guide/1.7/dojo/Deferred.html>`_ , ECMA Script 6 or others
 * no dependencies
-* small size (134kB source, 74kB minified, 23kB compressed)
+* small size (244kB source, 111kB minified, 33kB compressed)
 * Open-Source (MIT License)

-Where to go from here
+Where to start
 ---------------------

 :doc:`gettingstarted` gives a brief overview of requirements,  how to get |ab|, and where to get an application router which you need to route the application traffic of your JavaScript application.

-The :doc:`tutorial` take you step-by-step through simple sample applications that introduce core WAMP functionality and concepts.
+The :doc:`tutorial` takes you step-by-step through a simple sample application that introduces both RPC and PubSub.

 The :doc:`examples overview page <examples_overview>` lists code examples covering a broader range of uses cases and advanced WAMP features.

 The `Demos <http://crossbar.io/>`_ give the opportunity to play around with some live sample applciations made using |ab| and `Crossbar.io <http://crossbar.io/>`_, an application router which uses WAMP.
+The demo source code can be found on `GitHub <https://github.com/crossbario/crossbardemo>`_.

 The :doc:`reference` provides details for the entire API.

 .. note:: The documentation for older versions of |ab|, which implement WAMP v1, is still available as :doc:`legacy documentation <reference_wampv1>`.
 The current version of |ab| no longer supports WAMP v1.
 WAMP v2 adds a lot of features and some completely new capabilities, so consider upgrading.